dnmfarrell/perltricks-static/content/article/find-the-index-of-the-last-element-in-an-array.md

       "old_site"
    ],
    "image" : null,
-   "slug" : "6/2013/3/28/Find-the-index-of-the-last-element-in-an-array",
-   "date" : "2013-03-28T23:30:33",
-   "draft" : false,
    "authors" : [
       "David Farrell"
    ],
+   "slug" : "6/2013/3/28/Find-the-index-of-the-last-element-in-an-array",
+   "date" : "2013-03-28T23:30:33",
-   "description" : "Most Perl programmers know that to find the size of an array, the array must called in a scalar context like this:"
+   "description" : "Most Perl programmers know that to find the size of an array, the array must called in a scalar context like this:", "title" : "Find the index of the last element in an array", "categories" : "development",
+   "draft" : false
 }

 Most Perl programmers know that to find the size of an array, the array must called in a scalar context like this: